BroadcomMFD/broadcom-product-scripts/endevor/ServiceNow-Interface/COBOL+REXX+PythonOrGoLang-Example/README.md

 Other items in this folder are Endevor exit code examples that query ServiceNow.
 Endevor functions listed below, each use a COBOL exit, a REXX subroutine and a Python subroutine.
 Functions include:
 - **Exit 2**.
 Before element action exit code to validate a CCID value with ServiceNow.
 - **Exit 7**.
 Package exit code to validate (a portion of) a package namee with ServiceNow.
 - **C1UEXTR2** and **C1UEXTR7** are Rexx subroutines to the COBOL exit programs.
 The C1UEXTR2 module is coded to not call the SERVINOW subroutine when the requested CCID already exists on an element.
-So for example, Update and MOVE actions might find the requested CCID value already on the element and bypass the valication.
+So for example, Update and MOVE actions might find the requested CCID value already on the element and bypass the validation.
 - **SERVINOW** is a REXX subroutine to both C1UEXTR2 and C1UEXTR7 and is the member that calls the Python code to validate a 10-byte value with ServiceNow.